Virgin Records

 Virgin Records is a British record label owned by Universal Music Group.
 They were originally founded as a British independent record label in 1972 by entrepreneurs Richard Branson, Simon Draper, Nik Powell, and musician Tom Newman.
-They grew to be a worldwide success over time, with the success of platinum performers Paula Abdul, Janet Jackson, Devo, Tangerine Dream, Genesis, Phil Collins, OMD, the Human League, Culture Club, Simple Minds, the Spice Girls, Lenny Kravitz, The Smashing Pumpkins, the Sex Pistols, and Mike Oldfield among others, meaning that by the time it was sold, it was regarded as a major label, alongside other large international independents such as A&M and Island Records.
+They grew to be a worldwide success over time, meaning that by the time it was sold, it was regarded as a major label, alongside other large international independents such as A&M and Island Records.

 Virgin Records was sold to Thorn EMI in 1992.
 EMI would later be acquired by Universal Music Group (UMG) in 2012 with UMG creating the Virgin EMI Records division.
-The Virgin Records name continues to be used by UMG in certain markets such as Germany and Japan.
+The Virgin Records name continued to be used in Germany until 2025, when it was renamed Intercord Records.

 Virgin Records America

 Virgin Records America, Inc. was the company's North American operations founded in 1986.
 The label was originally headquartered in Beverly Hills, California from 1986 to 2002 and then moved to New York City where it was headquartered there from 2003 to 2012.
 They are no longer active and were headquartered in Hollywood, California, and operated under the Capitol Music Group imprint, now also owned by UMG, since 2012.
 The US operations had also taken on the name Virgin Records.
 A minor number of artists remained on Virgin Records America's roster, which was mostly occupied with European artists such as Bastille, Barbara Pravi, Circa Waves, Corinne Bailey Rae, Ella Eyre, Grizfolk, Walking on Cars, Seinabo Sey, and Prides; American artists include Knox Hamilton, L'Tric, Loren Gray, and Rise Against.